rebeccaalpert/virtual-assistant/packages/module/patternfly-docs/content/extensions/virtual-assistant/examples/VirtualAssistant/VirtualAssistant.md

 ---

 import VirtualAssistant from '@patternfly/virtual-assistant/dist/dynamic/VirtualAssistant';
-import VirtualAssistantAction from '@patternfly/virtual-assistant/dist/cjs/VirtualAssistantAction';
+import VirtualAssistantAction from '@patternfly/virtual-assistant/dist/dynamic/VirtualAssistantAction';
 import { AngleDownIcon } from '@patternfly/react-icons';

-The **virtual assistant** description
+The **virtual assistant** component renders body of the virtual assistant window.

 ### Basic example

-Blank basic example of virtual assistant
+A blank example of the virtual assistant body.

 ```js file="./VirtualAssistantExample.tsx"

 ```

-### Setting a different title and placeholder for the input
+### Customizing input title and placeholder

-You can configure a different title and placeholder input value
+You can configure a custom title and placeholder input value using `title` and `inputPlaceholder` props.

 ```js file="./VirtualAssistantCustomText.tsx"